Grievance procedures at work

-If you have tried raising a matter verbally or informally in writing, and there is still no resolution, then, subject to the points mentioned above, it’s time to consider instigating a formal written grievance process.
+If you have tried raising a matter verbally or informally in writing, and there is still no resolution, then it’s probably time to consider instigating a formal written grievance process.

 Often, taking this serious step may mean that you have already decided to leave your job.
 Or perhaps you just want to record the fact that you have been mistreated and wish to seek a resolution in the workplace.

-The difference between submitting a formal grievance and an informal email may be quite a small difference.
-On paper, they would both set out your complaint – but there is a big difference in practice.
+The difference between submitting a formal grievance and an informal email about your complaint may seem to be insignificant.
+In theory, they would both say what your complaint was – but there is a big difference in practice.

-1. Grievance Letter
+1. Grievance letter (or email)